One word is too often profaned

 Email Poem |

-Analysis and Comments on One word is too often profaned
+Comments, Analysis, and Meaning on One word is too often profaned

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem One word is too often profaned here.